 What's more is the wider range of inks that flexo works with (notably the faster drying times with low viscosity inks and UV inks) can accelerate print jobs and increase job profit.

-As noted briefly above, offset printing can only be accomplished on a smooth, flat surface.
+Remember what offset printing is used for -- there's a reason it only turns out good results on a smooth, flat surface.
 Flexo, on the other hand, can print on a wide variety of substrates, making it a more convenient choice for many.

-Combine this with Flexo’s ability to use many more types of ink and the ease of printing more large-scale tasks, it is often hailed as the superior choice.
+Combine this with flexo’s ability to use many more types of ink and the ease of printing larger-scale tasks, it's often the path of least resistance.